InstitutionalGrammar/IG-Book/book-talk.md

 ## Registration

-To register for one or more book talk series sessions, please click on this link: Book Talk Series Registration
+To register for one or more book talk series sessions, please click on this link: <a href="https://syracuseuniversity.qualtrics.com/jfe/form/SV_1M5FFj6alBgBlH0">Book Talk Series Registration</a>

 ##